kirbyjudd/leaflet-challenge/README.md

 I then created a circle marker that took in the latitude and longitude, set the fill color the the depthColor function, and se the radius to the magnitude valueus * 20000.

-AFter adding the circle marker to myMap I attached a bindPopup that displayed the Magnitude, location and depth of the earthquake.
+After adding the circle marker to myMap I attached a bindPopup that displayed the Magnitude, location and depth of the earthquake.

-Lastly I added a legend to myMap that displays the depth limits and its corresponding circle color.
+Lastly, I added a legend to myMap that displays the depth limits and its corresponding circle color.

 ## Peer Cooperation
 I worked together on this assignment with my classmate Riddhi Sodagar.